Cleo Fields Corruption Perception Index F (33%)

 Organizational Conflicts of Interest (OCI)

-From the time period 2020 to the present, candidates received a grand total of contributions over $1.4 million dollars including a sum of over $600,000 from pharmaceuticals, gaming interests, government contractors, and PPP disaster recipients.
+From the time period 2020 to the current, candidates received a grand total of contributions over $1.4 million dollars including a sum of over $600,000 from pharmaceuticals, gaming interests, government contractors, and PPP disaster recipients.
 By far the most frequent recipient is Timothy Kerner Sr.

 1. Campaign contributions issued (5 points)